AdiMendelowitz/CV-RP/cv-detection-segmentation/instance_segmentation/ISIC2018_results.md

 rotation, and elastic deformation to address acquisition device variability;
 (2) upgrading to `maskrcnn_resnet50_fpn_v2`, which incorporates updated training recipes; or (3) test-time augmentation with horizontal flip averaging.

+**Focal loss and backbone scale do not shift the ceiling.** Run 6 tested focal loss (gamma=2.0) against the Run 5 CE baseline; the result was 0.7313 vs 0.7310 -- within run-to-run variance.
+Run 7 tested EfficientNet-B3 (10.7M parameters) against B0 (4.0M); the result was 0.7307 vs 0.7310 -- again within variance.
+Three independent variables have now been isolated: regularisation (Runs 1-3), training schedule and augmentation (Runs 4-5), loss function (Run 6), and backbone scale (Run 7).
+All converge to the same 0.730-0.731 band.

 ---